AstrobioMike/AstrobioMike.github.io/R/managing-r-and-rstudio-with-conda.md

 conda activate R-4.1.3
 ```

-Then once in the environment, we can just execute `rstudio` to open an RStudio window within that conda environment:
+Then once in the environment, we can execute `rstudio` to open an RStudio window within that conda environment (see notes below if this doesn't open RStudio as pictured):

 ```bash
 rstudio